Sharaal/screeps.com/develop/README.md

       structure
     - storageCarrier: Pick up energy or draw it from the energy storage to transfer it to a spawn, extension, tower or energy storage
-    - storageSourcer: Harvest the source and drop the energy
+    - storageSourcer: Harvest the source, transfer the energy to a near energy storage or drop it
     - storageSpawnBuilder: Draw energy from the energy storage, keep it in mind and build the spawn in a room besides the own
     - storageUpgrader: Draw energy from the energy storage and upgrade